 Rother have access to a wide array of discount vouchers and reloadable cards to multiple high street chains and places of interest through an accredited organisation

-Staff can utilise the Freedom Leisure centres in the area by having their adult or family annual membership being reimbursed.
+Staff can utilise the Freedom Leisure centres in the area at a reduced cost with the Freedom Leisure Client Membership.

 Training and Further Development